uthmaaan/NJTRANSIT/README.md

 ## Description

-NJTRANSIT is a omopnay that .... and this specific project focus on intragrating a feature know as the geofencing into the syytem of the app.
+NJ TRANSIT is a company that .... and this specific project focus on intragrating a feature know as the geofencing into the syytem of the app.
 You might ask; what is Geofencing?
 Geofencing is .... and [it informs users of advisories in their nearby surrounding, or in their desired travelling destination][brief description of what the project does].

 ## Table of Contents